-Red Candy Apples, perfect for a Halloween trick-or-trick bag.
+Red Candy Apples, a favourite Fall treat that is perfect for a Halloween trick-or-treat bag.
 They might not be too spooky, although the bright red looks pretty bloody.
-Kids will love them, they look fun and making them is super easy.
+Kids will love them, they look fun and making them at home from scratch is super easy.

 Halloween may be a Western product, but it has certainly become very popular all over the world.
 I don’t really dress myself up, but l like the idea of carving pumpkins, decorating the house with scary stuff and so on.
 After all, it’s all about having fun.
 And this couldn’t have taken place in any other season than Fall.
 Such a colourful season!

 Now, red candy apples are a great choice for a Halloween house party, or just a little treat for the little and big ones who like to get into the Halloween spirit.
 You can decorate them the way you like it once they’ve been coated in candy: sprinkles, chopped nuts, or desiccated coconut.

 Or, why wait till Halloween, you can make these super easy candy apples any time of the year.
 Let’s see how to make them!

 HOW TO MAKE RED CANDY APPLES

 - in a pan, add the sugar, water and vinegar, and bring it to a boil on a low heat

 - leave to simmer until the sugar is melted and the caramel thickens slightly, then add the red food colouring

 - insert a skewer through each apple, then dip one apple at the time, tilting the pan to ensure an even coating

 Tips to make the best candy apples